webosose/website/content/en/docs/iot/development/use-cases/using-iotivity.md

 ```
 {{< /code >}}

 JS services provide access to platform features such as low-level networking, file system access, and binary data processing.
-For more detailed information about using iotivity-node in webOS IoT, refer to the [JS Service example](https://wiki.iotivity.org/webos#execute_sample_webos_javascript_service) in [IoTivity for webOS documentation](https://wiki.iotivity.org/webos).

 For details of JS service development for webOS IoT, refer the the following guide.

   - [JS Service Development Guide]({{< relref "js-service-overview-iot" >}})

-## Getting IoTivity and iotivity-node

-The current version of IoTivity and iotivity-node in webOS IoT is 2.0.1.
-To apply the other version of IoTivity in your webOS IoT device, refer to the [IoTivity webOS Build Instructions](https://wiki.iotivity.org/webos).

-{{< note >}}
-To use IoTivity master branch or webos branch for tracking upstream, complete the steps in [How to use IoTivity Gerrit](https://wiki.iotivity.org/how_to_use_gerrit).
-{{< /note >}}